solomonfrank/spring-boot-oauth-login/README.md

 ## Introduction

 This is the simple Bookme backend application that allows a host to set up an event and attendee to book the event and also pay for the booking using the payment service `Paystack`.
-The frontend can found here [Bookme client](https://github.com/solomonfrank/spring-boot-oauth-login-client)
+The frontend can found here [Bookme client](https://github.com/solomonfrank/spring-boot-oauth-login-client).
+This application demonstrates the use of the various tech stacks with the `CI/CD` configured with `Github Actions` for automatic deployment.
+The application is deployed on [Render](https://dashboard.render.com/)

 ## Tech stack